vcl/vcl/packages/vcl/gallery/README.md

 to allow for controls corresponding to the buttons.
 An optional thumbnail bar allows to visualize the current window within within the whole gallery.
+The inline styles are only added for display purposes and are not needed in the ng-vcl - only the seperator between body and thumbnails needs to be added manually.

 ## Usage